 If you are a regular follower of the blog, you will know that I love researching the psychology of the brain.
-One of the things that really intrigues me is the way the brain can trick us into seeing things differently to how they actually are.
-This can often be tied in to many different paranormal experiences and is essentially something that should be considered when trying to debunk an experience.
+One of the things that really intrigues me is the way the brain can trick us into seeing things differently from how they actually are.
+This can often be tied into many different paranormal experiences and is essentially something that should be considered when trying to debunk an experience.
 While the Thatcher Effect is not an illusion that would be related to the paranormal, it is still important for us to be aware of the different ways our brain can trick us, so that if we ever are in a situation where it may be relevant, you have all the information you need to know!

 We know in basic terms that if our brain cannot properly interpret something, it fills in the gaps for us.
 The easiest comparison to make is pareidolia.
 It is why we see faces in smoke or mist or shapes in clouds.
 Our brain is trying to make sense of it, but it can't so it connects the image with something familiar.
 The Thatcher effect (also known as the Thatcher illusion) was first reported in 1980 by Peter Thompson - a Professor at the University of York in a paper called 'Margaret Thatcher: a new illusion, in Perception.'.
-When a picture of a face is turned upside down yet the eyes, nose or mouth remain in the same position, the brain doesn't recognize this error unless it is viewing the face turned the right way up.
+When a picture of a face is turned upside down yet the eyes, nose, or mouth remain in the same position, the brain doesn't recognize this error unless it is viewing the face turned the right way up.
 To demonstrate this, Peter Thompson used an image of Margaret Thatcher (hence why it is called the Thatcher Effect).

-You can see from the above image, when the face is turned upside down, while it still doesn't look quite right, it is not instantly recognizable that the features such as the eyes and mouth are facing the wrong direction.
-It isn't until the face is turned the right way up that we notice that something is truely wrong.
+You can see from the above image when the face is turned upside down, while it still doesn't look quite right, it is not instantly recognizable that the features such as the eyes and mouth are facing the wrong direction.
+It isn't until the face is turned the right way up that we notice that something is truly wrong.
 While there was a myth that this could only be done with Margaret Thatcher's picture, this is untrue.
 Website thatchereffect.com allows you to experiment with different celebrity faces and eventually you will be able to do your face as well (although if you are handy with Photoshop you could do it too!).

 Upside down, all looks pretty normal with the above picture!